- Is for fewer than 50 offers and fewer than 50 investors in Jersey or elsewhere

-- one or more limited partnerships (including limited partnerships, limited liability partnerships, separate limited partnerships or incorporated limited partnerships); or
+- One or more limited partnerships (including limited partnerships, limited liability partnerships, separate limited partnerships or incorporated limited partnerships)

-- any unit trust constituted under the laws of Jersey.
+- A unit trust constituted under the laws of Jersey

 A JPF must appoint an existing full-substance Jersey-based DSP and cannot change the DSP without JFSC approval (the DSP cannot be a managed entity for fund services business (FSB) purposes).

 If there are 15 or fewer offers/investors, the DSP may be registered by the JFSC to conduct any class of FSB, trust company business and/or investment business within the meaning of the Financial Services (Jersey) Law 1998 (FSJL).

 Where there are more than 15 offers, the DSP must be registered by the JFSC under the FSJL to carry on one or more of class V (administrator), class U (manager), class X (investment manager) or class ZG (trustee) of FSB.

 While the JPF regulation focusses on the DSP rather than the fund itself, the duties and responsibilities of the DSP do not replace those of the JPF’s governing body, which remains responsible for marketing and capital raising etc.

 Jersey service providers to a JPF may continue to rely on the Financial Services (Investment Business) (Restricted Investment Business – Exemption) (Jersey) Order 2001 and/or the Financial Services (Trust Company Business) (Exemption No.5) (Jersey) Order 2001 (the PIRS orders), so as not to be required to be licensed to provide services to a JPF.